Zenith Electronics Logo

 1997 – today

-In 1995, the controlling stake was transferred to LG Electronics, after which the company’s direction was changed to the development of digital broadcasting standards and the confirmation of digital rights.
-Therefore, the logo underwent a transformation.
+In 1995, the controlling stake was transferred to LG Electronics, after which the company’s focus shifted to developing digital broadcasting standards and confirming digital rights.
+Therefore, the logo transformed.

 The name is executed in very light, transparent tones and is almost invisible.
 The technique indicates the loss of legal independence.
-It reveals the plans of the new owners to discontinue the production of products under the Zenith brand, which happened later.
+It reveals the new owners’ plans to discontinue production of products under the Zenith brand, which later came to pass.
 Today, the company’s electronics are sold only in the domestic Korean market.

-The focus of the emblem is on the large red letter Z with a thin black outline.
-The bright shade reflects the renewal of the line of business.
+The emblem’s focus is on the large red letter Z with a thin black outline.
+The bright shade reflects the line of business’s renewal.
 The zigzag waves on the glyphs convey the process of setting up television broadcasting and the interference that the company removes from the air.

-Sharp teeth characterize the clear and strict rules and standards that Zenith forms.
+Sharp teeth characterize the clear, strict rules and standards Zenith imposes.

 The red color is part of the parent company’s logo, creating a kinship between the logos and hinting at the new owners.